2021 amendment to the Constitution of Malaysia

-The Constitution (Amendment) Act 2022 amended the Constitution of Malaysia to restore Sabah and Sarawak as equal partners to Malaya in Malaysia.
-This was intended to give effect to the Malaysia agreement of 1963 (also referred to as MA63).
-It was passed unanimously by the Dewan Rakyat (the elected house of the Parliament of Malaysia) on 14 December 2021 and came into effect after receiving royal assent on 11 February 2022.
+The Constitution (Amendment) Act 2022 amended the Constitution of Malaysia with the objective of restoring the status of Sabah and Sarawak as equal partners to Malaya within the Federation of Malaysia.
+This legislative measure was designed to give effect to the provisions of the Malaysia Agreement of 1963 (commonly abbreviated as MA63).
+The amendment was passed unanimously by the Dewan Rakyat, the elected chamber of the Parliament of Malaysia, on 14 December 2021, and entered into force upon receiving royal assent on 11 February 2022.

+Overview

 In 2019, the then Pakatan Harapan federal government had proposed a similar amendment to the Constitution, which would have amended Article 1(2) to restore its 1963 wording defining Sabah and Sarawak as constituent territories of Malaysia.
-While supported by a majority of MPs, the amendment failed to achieve the 2/3rds majority required to pass a constitutional amendment.
+While supported by a majority of MPs, the amendment failed to achieve the 2/3 majority required to pass a constitutional amendment.
 Two years later after the fall of the Pakatan Harapan government, Prime Minister Ismail Sabri Yaakob announced on 16 September 2021 he was looking into issues relating to Sabah and Sarawak via the Special Council on Malaysia Agreement 1963.
 As Prime Minister, Ismail chaired the negotiations, joined by the Chief Ministers of Sabah and Sarawak, as well as eight federal ministers.

-Subsequently on 19 October 2021, Minister in the Prime Minister's Department (Sabah and Sarawak Affairs) Maximus Ongkili announced a Bill to be tabled in the coming Parliament sitting after the Special Council on Malaysia Agreement 1963 agreed to Articles 1(2) and 160(2) of the Federal Constitution to restore Sabah and Sarawak as equal partners to Peninsular Malaysia.
+Subsequently on 19 October 2021, Minister in the Prime Minister's Department (Sabah and Sarawak Affairs) Maximus Ongkili announced a bill to be tabled in the coming Parliament sitting after the Special Council on Malaysia Agreement 1963 agreed to Articles 1(2) and 160(2) of the Federal Constitution to restore Sabah and Sarawak as equal partners to Peninsular Malaysia.
 The same meeting also saw the council agree to empower both the Sabah and Sarawah governments to issue deep fishing licences as opposed to the federal government currently.

+Details

 The amendments were eventually tabled by Minister in the Prime Minister's Department (Law and Parliament) Wan Junaidi on 3 November 2021.
 They consisted of four changes: